-The duties of a material handler are centered on manual and clerical work related to shopping, receiving, inspecting, storing, issuing, and delivering a variety of materials, equipment and supplies.
-The material handler assists in the distribution as well as in the processing of parts within an organization.
+The material handler job description includes centering manual and clerical work related to shopping, receiving, inspecting, storing, issuing, and delivering a variety of materials, equipment, and supplies.
+The material handler assists in distribution as well as the processing of parts within an organization.

-The major duty of a material handler is handling and managing all stock items, receiving deliveries into the warehouse, filling orders given to him by the different departments, and handling highly confidential information or items such as money.
-It is the material handler’s responsibility to ensure the stable flow of materials in the supply chain.
+The primary duty of a material handler is handling and managing all stock items, receiving deliveries into the warehouse, filling orders given to him by the different departments, and handling highly confidential information or items such as money.
+It is also their responsibility to ensure the stable flow of materials in the supply chain.

 Duties and Responsibilities

-Material handlers are frequently employed by manufacturing companies, warehouses, retail stores, and wholesalers to move merchandise and materials from shipment to production floor.
-They load and unload materials in warehouses and storage facilities.
-Some materials are moved by transport equipment like trucks and trains.
+Material handlers are usually employed by manufacturing companies, warehouses, retail stores, and wholesalers to move merchandise and materials from shipment to the production floor.
+They load and unload items in warehouses and storage facilities.
+Some elements are moved by transport equipment like trucks and trains.
 Material handlers are the ones who load and unload these shipments.
-When materials are delivered, it is the handler’s task to ensure accuracy of the delivery through comparing the invoice and the actual items.
+When products are delivered, it is the handler’s task to ensure the accuracy of the delivery by comparing the invoice and the actual items.